thibault-ketterer/ipssi_python/README.md

-some python 3 example an exercices
+some python 3 examples and exercices